siam88/react-boilerplate/README.md

-# Getting Started with Create React App
+# Getting Started with REACT_BOILERPLATE

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## what you get when choosing react-boilerplate:
+    - Redux
+    - Folder structure
+    - React Router
+    - axios

 ## Available Scripts